 Widen your marketing funnel without disrupting your day-to-day work

 You’re still here.
 Wow!

-We curated some lists with media and journalists active in the tech and startup scene in German speaking countries.
+We curated some lists of media and journalists active in the tech and startup scene in German-speaking countries.
 You can find your relevant media outlets and influencers per language, or follow us if you’re looking to help promote SaaS businesses in your country.

-We’ve invested time and effort to dig out actionable, relevant media outlets, online communities, software marketplaces and influencer people in German speaking countries.
+We’ve invested time and effort to dig out actionable, relevant media outlets, online communities, software marketplaces and influencers in German-speaking countries.

-Deutsche Startups is a very good resource of additional twitter lists of German speaking influencers
+Deutsche Startups is a very good resource for additional Twitter lists of German speaking influencers

-Junge Gruender deserves a mention, too, due to it’s fantastic community and outstanding UI of the website.
-Non-German speakers can find everything easily!
+Junge Gruender deserves a mention, too, due to its fantastic community and outstanding website UI.
+Non-German speakers can navigate everything easily there, too!

-This shoud give you a head start in getting some initial contacts on social media, however as you dig deeper you find even more interesting places!
+This should give you a head start in getting some initial contacts on social media.
+However, as you dig deeper, you will find even more interesting places!

-Xing is Germany’s equivalent of LinkedIN and there are lots of active communities on there, especially in startup and saas areas.
+Xing is Germany’s equivalent of LinkedIn and there are lots of active communities on there, especially in the areas of Startup and SaaS.